goldinvo/goldinvo.github.io/src/content/cooking/soups-stews/canh-kho-qua.md

 ---
 title: Canh Khổ Qua
+description: Vietnamese stuffed bitter melon soup.
-grade: D
+grade: E
-updatedDate: '2000-01-01'
+updatedDate: '2025-09-17'
 ---
-- Bitter melon
-- Stock or water
-- Cilantro, scallions

-Filling:
+- *For the filling:*
-- Ground pork
+    - **Ground pork**
-- Bean thread noodles and wood ear fungus, soaked and roughly chopped
+    - **Bean thread noodles** and **wood ear fungus**, soaked and roughly chopped
-- Fish sauce, sugar, salt, pepper
+    - **Salt, pepper, sugar, fish sauce**
-    - *about 1 tsp fish sauce, 1/4 tsp salt per pound pork*
-- (Onions, garlic, soy sauce, etc.)
+    - *Optional:* diced **onion**/shallot, carrot, garlic, chicken powder or MSG, etc.
+- **Bitter melon**
+- Pork/chicken stock or water
+- *Garnish:* Cilantro or green onions

-1. Combine filling ingredients and mix well (product should be bouncy).
+Combine the ingredients for the filling and mix well (meat should be somewhat bouncy when cooked).
+Cook a small piece to taste and adjust filling.

-2. Cut a seam into the bitter melon and scoop out the seeds.
+Cut a seam down the length of the bitter melon and scoop out the seeds.
 Stuff with filling.
-3. Using just enough water to cover, boil the stuffed bitter melon until tender, upwards of half an hour.
-Season.

-Notes:
-- Curb bitterness with sugar, amount of water, or by parboiling the bitter melon (discarding water).

-TODO: check out Andrea Nguyen's recipe
+In a pot, cover the stuffed gourds with stock or water.
+Simmer for upwards of half an hour until tender, flipping halfway through.
+Season the broth to taste with salt, pepper, (rock) sugar, fish sauce, and/or chicken powder.

+Cut the gourd into segments and serve with the broth.

+***Less Bitter:*** Blanch the bitter melon before filling, and/or add additional sugar/water.